 A typical LoL match is broken into three parts: early game, mid game, and late game.
 After loading in, players march down one of three lanes based on the role they decided on when selecting their champion; this is where the early game begins.
 Players duke it out in a 1v1 or 2v2 “laning phase” against the enemy or, if they chose the jungle role, they’ll roam the map to make plays.

-The goal here is to get gold by killing enemy minions/monsters (farming) or killing enemy champions so you can buy items from the shop that will make you stronger.
+The goal here is to get gold by killing enemy minions/monsters (farming) or killing enemy champions so you can buy items from the shop.
 The mid game rolls around normally after the first turret is destroyed.
-This is the stage of the game where you’ll look to make some coordinated plays with your team to help speed the game along, whether it’s taking an objective (which we’ll touch on later) or searching for epic 5v5 teamfights that will buy you time to take more turrets.
+This is the stage of the game where you’ll look to make some coordinated plays with your team to help speed the game along.
+This can be taking an objective or searching for epic 5v5 teamfights that will buy you time to take more turrets.

 The late game kicks in at about 30/35 minutes or so when teams are at relatively equal strength.
 Not all games go on for this long, but at this point, one single play or teamfight could decide the winner.